 THE BUGABOO

-EVENT TYPE: Day hiking, backpacking, hut stays, rock climbing.
+EVENT TYPE: Day hiking, backpacking, hut stays, world class rock climbing.

 DISTANCE: About 10.5 miles RT to Cobalt Lake.
 Conrad Kain Hut about 6.2 miles RT, but it takes most of a day, and is very scenic.